 I’ve been on a lemon kick lately.
-I think the bright yellow color and clean refreshing scent makes me feel like they’re perfect for springtime.
+I think the bright yellow color and clean refreshing scent makes me feel like it’s perfect for springtime.

 I have also been on a hummus kick for the past four years because I love how creamy and versatile it is.

 You can put it on a sandwich, eat is as a dip, or even use it for salad dressing.